 The eminent journal Nature Communications has just published an article on the work of Dr James Dowling and his team at Toronto Hospital for Sick Kids, Canada, investigating the beneficial effects of the drug Tamoxifen in improving the symptoms of x-linked myotubular myopathy.
 This work was supported by a grant from the Myotubular Trust and has shown that Tamoxifen helped improve the muscle function, progression of the disease and life expectancy of x-linked myotubular myopathy in the mouse model of the condition.

-You can read the full article here Tamoxifen therapy in a murine model of myotubular myopathy – 2018 J Dowling et al. This is exciting progress as Dr Dowling and his team’s findings provide pre-clinical evidence to support clinical translation to patients with x-linked myotubular myopathy, and paving the way to clinical trials.
+You can read the full article here Tamoxifen therapy in a murine model of myotubular myopathy – 2018 J Dowling et al. This is exciting progress as Dr Dowling and his team’s findings provide pre-clinical evidence to support the translation of this research to patients with x-linked myotubular myopathy, thereby paving the way to human clinical trials.

 Dr James Dowling said:”Because these drugs have previously been used in children, we feel that the pathway for clinical development and testing of them can be feasibly accomplished in a timely and cost effective manner.”